 There are some modern applications that seem more like spam, not really worthy of consideration.

-On 9/21/16, I wrote: Consider private integrity a concise expression of private-liberty-with-civic-morality.
-Thereby, one can help discover, and benefit from, the-indisputable-facts-of-reality rather than try to impose an opinion on a civic culture.
-A civic culture collaborates for Security (broadly-defined-civic-safety-and-security).
+On 9/21/16, I wrote: Consider private integrity a concise expression of private liberty with civic morality.
+Thereby, one can help discover, and benefit from, the-objective-truth rather than try to impose an opinion on a civic culture.
+A civic culture collaborates for Security (comprehensive civic safety and security).